jackematics/AND-coding-challenges/2022/challenge-14-holy-grail/README.md

 ## The Challenge

-The challenge this week is to generate a square dartboard of side length n.
-The numerical values on the board should increase with proximity to the centre of the board.
-For boards of an even number size, the centre will be made up of the four highest values.
+Your task this week is to find the location of the Holy Grail.
+Given this collection of treasure chests in JSON format, you'll need to traverse and explore the contents of each JSON treasure chest to find clues.
+The chests and their various items may have attached notes, engravings, messages and other cryptic clues on/in them - you should explore these properties for any external links which could lead you to additional lists of treasure.
+If you locate such links, your code should download the list and search those chests as well.
+You've located the Holy Grail when you locate a chest item with the name holy-grail.

 ### Rewards:

-:four: Points are awarded for generating a dartboard of any given size (where n > 0). \
+:five: Points are awarded for a working algorithm which returns the location of the chest containing the Holy Grail. \
-:three: Further points are awarded for using only 1 loop. \
+:three: Further points are awarded for returning the total value\*\* of all chest contents across all lists. \
+:one: Further points are awarded for returning the total number of dead spiders across all lists. \
-:three: Further points are awarded for generating circular\* dartboards.
+:one: Further points are awarded for returning the most common size of boots across all lists.

+\*\* Values are all measured in doubloons.
+Any Sapphires found are worth 200 doubloons, Rubies are worth 250 doubloons, and Diamonds are worth 400 doubloons.

 ### Example:

 Example:
-For a square dartboard of size 8, the expected output would look something like:
-11111111 \
-12222221 \
-12333321 \
-12344321 \
-12344321 \
-12333321 \
+Your solution might return: \
+Holy Grail location: 20.19 -19.83 \
+Total chest value: 25600 doubloons \
-12222221 \
+Dead spiders: 27 \
-11111111
+Most common boot size: 8